Lawmaker: Trump lawyer discussed Ukraine deal

 Artemenko declined to discuss the plan's details, yet hinted that a lease might be part of the idea.

-Artemenko says Cohen, who has long advised Trump, wanted to take the plan to Michael Flynn, Trump's former national security adviser.
+The lawmaker says Cohen, who has long advised Trump, wanted to take the plan to Michael Flynn, Trump's former national security adviser.

 Any suggestion that the White House might consider a plan that formalizes Russia's control of Crimea would cause consternation in Kiev and among its allies in Europe.
 The White House has flatly denied any knowledge of the proposal.